The Mohegan Road, between New London and Norwich, was in 1792 the second turnpike completed in the U.S.

 River Road, Stafford area

 On Dec.
 3, 1954, a new 0.8-mile section of Route 32 opened in Stafford, Ellington and Willington.
 The relocated 2-lane, $500,000 highway eliminated four curves, a grade crossing on the Central Vermont Railway and a one-way bridge over the Willimantic River.
+Portions of the old road alignment are still visible.

 Relocation in Yantic